AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 This is a negative impact on the performance, while the implicit pointerization is not!

 ### Support for Custom Format Syntax: ###
-Finally, the use case implemented with module \alib_basecamp_nl shows nicely how
+Finally, the use case implemented with module \alib_format_nl shows nicely how
 \alib_boxing_nl enables to offer a library that can be extended to serve custom types in a most flexible way.
-This is shown with the provision of box-function \alib{lang::format;FFormat}
+This is shown with the provision of box-function \alib{format;FFormat}
 by that module.
 This allows introducing new placeholder syntax (!) for custom types, of course without touching the original source code of the module.<br>
 A sample of how a custom type can be featured with a custom placeholder syntax is given in the Programmer's Manual of that module with chapter
-\ref alib_basecamp_format_custom_types "4.3.
-Formatting Custom Types"
+\ref alib_format_custom_types

 \I{################################################################################################}
 ## C.2 Use Case: ALib Exceptions   ##  {#alib_boxing_appendix_usecases_exceptions}
-Module \alib_basecamp introduces class \alib{lang;Exception}, which is used in all
+Module \alib_exceptions introduces class \alib{exceptions;Exception}, which is used in all
 \alibmods_nl as \b the \e throwable.

 ### Use Arbitrary Scoped Enums: ###
-Class \b Exception stores a list of \alib{lang;Message} objects that may extend the exception object with new information while the call stack is unwinded.
-Each message entry has an identifier that is implemented with field  \alib{lang;Message::Type}.
+Class \b Exception stores a list of \alib{exceptions;Message} objects that may extend the exception object with new information while the call stack is unwinded.
+Each message entry has an identifier that is implemented with field  \alib{exceptions;Message::Type}.
 This field is of type \alib{boxing;Enum} and is a very good sample for using this type.
 With that it became possible that every \alibmod_nl (and likewise a using custom software) defines its own scoped
 \c enum type that enumerates all exceptions that the module (respectively custom software) may trow.